Moto/OpenSim-DTL-NSL-Currency-2020/README.md

 directory structure

-    binary = binary executable files if you cannot or do not want to compile yourself. helper-php = helper files needed (helper.php, currency.php, landtool.php). source = Source files for the OpenSimulator that are required for compilation.
+    binary = Ubuntu 19 binary executable files if you cannot or do not want to compile yourself. helper-php = helper files needed (helper.php, currency.php, landtool.php). source = Source files for the OpenSimulator that are required for compilation.